wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/readme.md

 * [Visual Studio Code Extension](https://github.com/wavesplatform/ride-vscode)

-   An extension for the popular editor that provides Ride language support and an interactive JavaScript console with built-in functions for interaction with the Waves blockchain.
+   An extension for the popular editor that provides Ride language support and JavaScript console with built-in functions for interaction with the Waves blockchain.

    [More about the extension](/en/building-apps/smart-contracts/tools/ride-vscode)